dqsully/advent-of-code/2023/01/rust/README.md

 ### Further optimizations

-*Just like part 1, I wouldn't optimize any of this further unless it was really performance-critical code.* The digit-word matching is already fairly efficient and readable too.
+*Just like part 1, I wouldn't optimize any of this further unless it was really performance-critical code.* The digit-word matching is already efficient and readable too.

 There are no further optimizations for worst-case big-O complexity.